 What was the goal of the Akatsuki?

-But behind this plan was Obito Uchiha, who, using the organization for his own purposes, wanted to plunge the world into an eternal Genjutsu with the “Moon Eye” plan.
+But behind this plan was Obito Uchiha, who, using the organization for his own ends, wanted to plunge the world into an eternal Genjutsu with the “Moon Eye” plan.
 Thus, he sought to create a perfect illusion where there would be no more pain or suffering — even if it meant stealing the freedom of all humanity.

-Why did Itachi join Akatsuki?
+Why did Itachi join the Akatsuki?

-Itachi Uchiha joined Akatsuki for reasons that go beyond loyalty to the organization.
+Itachi Uchiha joined the Akatsuki for reasons that go beyond loyalty to the organization.
 After being forced to exterminate his own clan to prevent a civil war in Konoha, Itachi became a traitor in the eyes of the village.

-Who was the strongest of the Akatsuki?
+Who was the strongest in the Akatsuki?

 - Itachi Uchiha: Master of Genjutsu, his ability to anticipate movements and his Susano’o with the Totsuka Sword and the Yata Mirror made him an almost invincible opponent.